Cathay Pacific Baggage Fees 2020: What To Expect

 Cathay Pacific is a little unconventional when it comes to how they charge for additional bags or luggage beyond their permitted weight/size limits.
 In most cases, you’ll pay a sliding scale fee based on how overweight your bag is.
 With this in mind, it’s generally best to contact the airline directly before your flight to find out exactly what to expect in terms of these fees.
 Overweight and oversized baggage fees can also vary depending on your route.
 Regardless, you can generally expect to pay between $12 and $60 for an overweight bag on short-haul flights but up to $280 for a longer-haul flight to the Americas.

-Because overweight baggage fees can vary so considerably, it’s a good idea to use a luggage scale prior to your trip to ensure that your bags are within your weight allowance based on your fare and route.
+Because overweight baggage fees can vary so considerably, it’s a good idea to use a luggage or carry-on luggage scale prior to your trip to ensure that your bags are within your weight allowance based on your fare and route.
 Also, be sure to carefully measure your bags and take into account any wheels or handles when measuring the dimensions.
 In addition, make sure you pack according to the TSA guidelines.

 Another thing to keep in mind when flying with Cathay Pacific is that charges for additional baggage can vary greatly as well.
 For example, if your bags are within your designated weight allowance but you wish to bring an extra bag, you’ll need to contact the airline to see if they will work with you on waiving your extra baggage fee or charging you accordingly based on total weight.
 Unlike many other airlines, Cathay Pacific is much more focused on weight than they are number of bags.